-Component Description To remove a card: Press in on the card, and then remove it from the memory card reader.
-(6) USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(7) Depending on your computer model, reads an optical disc or reads and writes to an optical disc.
+Component Description Off: The computer is off or in Hibernation.
+Hibernation is a power-saving state that uses the least amount of power.
+(6) Depending on your computer model, reads an optical disc or reads and writes to an optical disc.
 Optical drive NOTE: For disc compatibility information, go to the Help and Support web page (see More HP resources on page 2).
 Follow the web page instructions to select your computer model.
-Select Drivers & Downloads , and then follow the onscreen instructions.
-(8) Optical drive eject button Opens the optical drive tray.
+Select Drivers & Downloads , and then follow the on-screen instructions.